ga4gh/ga4gh-schemas/doc/source/api/genotypephenotype.rst

 --------------

-``/genotypes/search``
+``/features/search``
 ~~~~~~~~~~~~~~~~~~~~~

 This endpoint is provided to serve features/variants/etc hosted by a g2p
 dataset when it is deployed independently of the sequenceAnnotations
 API.
-The request and response payloads are similar to
+The request and response payloads are identical to
 ``/datasets/<datasetId>/features/search``.

 Terms within a query are combined via AND e.g: